durgakundu888/VantageScoreProject/README.md

 category (str): The category of the LinkedIn post. published (bool, default True): Indicates if the post is published.

+User:
+fullname (str): The full name of the user email (EmailStr): The email of the user password (str): The password of the user

+UserLogin:
+email (EmailStr): The email of the user password (str): The password of the user

 API Endpoints:

+POST /user/signup: Signup new user
+Parameters:
+user (User): The details of the new user to signup.
+Returns:
+access_token (json): The bearer token for authorization

+POST /user/login: Login and authenticate user
+Parameters:
+user (UserLogin): The details of the user to login.
+Returns:
+access_token (json): The bearer token for authorization

 GET /linkedinposts: Retrieve all LinkedIn posts with pagination.
 Parameters: